malishan/home-assignment/README.md

 # Assignment Service
 Assignment service provides REST apis for fetch response from a dependent api.

+* Check application swagger via the below link after starting application on localhost:8080
 - [Swagger](http://127.0.0.1:8080/swagger/index.html#/)
+* Api can be hit directly from the browser via swagger.
+Click on **Try it out** for each api mentioned in the swagger

 ## Functional Requirement
 ### Health Api